 Wolverine Men’s Tarmac Work Boot

-Our other favorites from Wolverine, the Tarmac work boots are another highly recommended choice for work boots for electricians.
+Our other favorites from Wolverine, the Tarmac work boots are another highly recommended choice for electricians footwear.
 They are sturdy, have an EH rated safety toe, comfortable waterproof and yet breathable.
-Here is a short list of the features we were impressed by in this particular pair of safety work boots for electricians:
+Here is a short list of the features we were impressed by in this particular pair:

 - the high quality leather waterproof uppers